Current trends in FinTech: a short overview

 The blockchain is a decentralized system with myriads of transactions recorded in a distributed database.

 The data stored in blockchain can’t be altered due to the structure and nature of the system.
-Every single block has the description of the previous element presented in the form of a hash value.
+Every single block has a description of the previous element presented in the form of a hash value.
 Since all the blocks are compiled into a chain, the attributes of transactions can’t be forged.

 Implementing urgent measures and utilising the latest technologies in data protection such as biometrics and blockchain will help Fintech companies to achieve higher results in cyber-security.